carlfranklin/NorthwindBlazor/README.md

 <img src="images/image-20250616190654347.png" alt="image-20250616190654347" style="zoom:8	0%;" />

 As I went through the app and tested it.
-These are the comments that I added.
-When the agent was done, I refreshed the branch to test:
+When the agent was done, I refreshed the branch to test it.

+> Your experience will most likely be different from mine here.
+The main part of the application is done.
+Now I'm just looking for bugs and improvements.
+Of course, I could have gone on and on, but I merged the PR once it was all basically working.

+These are the comments that I added during the final phase:

 ```
 I'm getting errors loading all models on all forms.
 For example: "Error in GetAllCategories: Connection string keyword 'version' is not supported.
 For a possible alternative, see https://go.microsoft.com/fwlink/?linkid=2142181."
 Also, there is no Orders page.
 Please implement.